Right now, the entire world could benefit from a skilled crisis manager.

-COVID-19 Coronavirus is spreading rapidly around the world and panic seems to be spreading faster than the disease itself.
+COVID-19 Coronavirus is rapidly spreading throughout the world, and panic appears to be spreading faster than the disease itself.

-As a marketing and public relations agency, we specialize in crisis management.
-We've had a busy month working with our clients to manage crises and create statements due to Coronavirus concerns.
+We specialize in crisis management as a marketing and public relations firm.
+Due to Coronavirus concerns, we've had a busy month working with our clients to manage crises and create statements.

-In any crisis, there are clear principles that can apply to any company, government, or institution.
-We wanted to share some tips to get you started.
+There are clear principles that can apply to any company, government, or institution during a crisis.
+We wanted to give you some pointers to get you started.

-Steps to manage a crisis.
-Be sure to understand the three general crisis principles,
+Steps for dealing with a crisis.
+Make certain that you understand the three general crisis principles,

-And know your audience (very important as it sets the tone of your message)
+Know your audience and communicate these facts responsibly (very important as it sets the tone of your message)

-The first thing to do in an emergency is to "understand the facts of the situation."
+In an emergency, the first step is to "understand the facts of the situation."

-Sounds easy, however, we are human, and our first instinct may be to panic and respond hastily.
-We recommend not to communicate when you are unsure of the information especially during any health emergency as facts are vital.
+Sounds simple, but we are all human, and our first instinct may be to panic and respond quickly.
+We advise against communicating when you are unsure of the information, especially during a medical emergency, because facts are critical.

-Poor communication can cause confusion and unnecessary fear.
+Inadequate communication can lead to confusion and unnecessary fear.

-For example, the Centers for Disease Control and Prevention are doing a great job in publishing information on the coronavirus however elected officials and local government may extract vital information hence lost in translation.
+The Centers for Disease Control and Prevention, for example, is doing an excellent job of publishing information on the coronavirus; however, elected officials and local governments may extract vital information that is then lost in translation.

-After all is said and done, and life has returned to "normal” after any crisis is important to start strategizing immediately on how to restore your company's procedures and productivity, while being alert not to allow the virus to re-emerge in the process.
+After all is said and done, and life has returned to "normal," it is critical to begin strategizing immediately on how to restore your company's procedures and productivity, while remaining vigilant not to allow the virus to re-emerge.

-Many companies have moved their entire workforce online need to plan a smooth transition back to a physical office environment.
-Particularly city governments who have placed cities on lockdown need to figure out how and when to let people resume their normal lives.
+Many businesses that have relocated their entire workforce online must plan for a smooth transition back to a physical office environment.
+City governments, in particular, must figure out how and when to allow residents to resume their normal lives.

-It is very important to look ahead and remember there’s a rainbow always after the rain.
+It is critical to look ahead and remember that there is always a rainbow after the rain.

-Let's help you create that rainbow proof crisis management plan for your business, click here.
+Let me assist you in developing a rainbow-proof crisis management plan for your company; click here.